-In case of absence from College, you should contact Elisa Locci e-mail at elisa.locci@ucleeds.ac.uk.
+In case of absence from College, you should contact paul.graham-bell@ucleeds.ac.uk

 4.6 How do I withdraw from my course?

 If you are considering withdrawal from your course you should speak to your personal tutor or the Students' Union to discuss your reasons.
 If there is a problem, University Centre staff or Students' Union staff may be able to help.